Quick facts: How Public Services and Procurement Canada controls Legionella

 PSPC has a rigorous program to control the growth of Legionella in its building water systems.

-- Step 1: Design and installation of new systems.
+- Design and installation of new systems.
 Building systems are designed and installed to minimize risks associated with Legionella growth and transmission.

-- Step 2: Legionella Bacteria Control Management Program (for each building).
+- Legionella Bacteria Control Management Program (for each building).
 This program identifies Legionella susceptible systems and their risks and hazards.
 This program ensures appropriate control and validation strategies are implemented.

-- Step 3: Maintenance and prevention.
+- Maintenance and prevention.
 PSPC technicians control Legionella growth by maintaining cleanliness and appropriate water temperatures, while minimizing stagnant water conditions and ensuring appropriate water treatment.

-- Step 4: Testing and validation.
+- Testing and validation.
 PSPC does regular bacterial testing.
 The test results indicate if cleaning and disinfection are required to control bacterial growth.

-- Step 5: Cleaning, disinfection and retesting.
+- Cleaning, disinfection and retesting.
 If required, cleaning and disinfection of a system is performed immediately.
 The system is then retested to ensure the cleaning and disinfection was effective.

-For more information about Legionella, visit Control of Legionella bacteria in the Public Services and Procurement Canada real property portfolio.
+For more information about Legionella, visit Legionella bacteria control in federal buildings.

 - Date modified: